supercollider/supercollider/CONTRIBUTING.md

 - You may receive feedback and requests for changes.
 We expect changes to be made in a timely manner.
 We may close the pull request if it isn't showing any activity.

 ### Updating your fork
-- In order to keep your fork up-to-date, you need to create another *remote*, usually called *upstream*, pointing to the main SuperCollider repository.
-Please note, *this needs to be done only once.*
+In order to keep your fork up-to-date, you need to point it to the main SuperCollider repository.
+This is done by adding the main repository as another *remote*, usually called *upstream*. **Please note:** naming the main repository *upstream* is just a convention, not a requirement.
+If you already have a differently named remote pointing to the main SuperCollider repository, you can use that name instead of *upstream*.
+- If you have **not** yet created the *upstream* remote, create if first:
 	- Check the list of remotes: `git remote -v`.
 The output should look like this:

 			origin	https://github.com/your-name/supercollider.git (fetch)